The Great Coastal Theft: Why the Administration is Trading Our Heritage for Concrete

 From Expert Guardians to Political Gatekeepers: The Case for a Non-Partisan Heritage Commission (2005–2025)

-From Expert Guardians to Political Gatekeepers: The Case for a Non-Partisan Heritage Commission (2005–2025) The protection of national heritage in Malaysia stands at a critical crossroads, caught between the noble intent of the law and the pragmatic machinery of high-speed development.
+The protection of national heritage in Malaysia stands at a critical crossroads, caught between the noble intent of the law and the pragmatic machinery of high-speed development.
 For two decades at the federal level and over ten years in the State of Penang, we have engaged in an administrative experiment that has tethered our primary heritage guardians to the executive branch of government.
 This structure has created a profound "dual loyalty," where the statutory duty to protect our non-renewable historical assets is consistently undermined by the political and economic priorities of the appointing Ministers and Chief Ministers.
-As we survey the stagnant registers of gazetted sites and the rubble of demolished 19th-century masterpieces like the Foo Teng Nyong tomb, the verdict is clear: a Heritage Commissioner who serves at the pleasure of the executive is a guardian i...
+As we survey the stagnant registers of gazetted sites and the rubble of demolished 19th-century masterpieces like the Foo Teng Nyong tomb, the verdict is clear: a Heritage Commissioner who serves at the pleasure of the executive is a guardian in name only.
+To prevent the terminal erasure of our physical history, we must now look to our constitutional blueprint for independent oversight, restoring the "scholar-as-executive" model and reclaiming the non-partisan spirit that once defined the defense of our public trust.